littleSub216/littleSub216.github.io/README.md

 ## Hey

 Here is Rui.
-Sometiems trapped with depression, but now I'm fight against it.
+Sometiems trapped with depression, but now I'm fight against it BLUE PERIOD

-BLUE PERIOD.

 <!-- ### Markdown